geneinmylife/GLP1R-self-harm/README.md

 # The association of GLP1R activity with the risk of self-harm behaviours: a population-based study applying Mendelian randomization principles

-In this study, we estimated the effect of GLP1R signalling on self-harm outcomes using Mendelian randomization (MR), colocalization and polygenic score association.
+In this study, we estimated the effect of GLP1R activity (proxied by genetic predictors of gene expression, splicing, DNA methylation and protein levels) on self-harm outcomes using Mendelian randomization (MR), colocalization and polygenic score association.
-The results highlight that the weight loss effect of GLP1R signalling was likely to increase the risk of self-harm behaviours and raised concern about mental health safety of using GLP1R agonists for weight control, potentially with higher risk in women.
+The results highlight that GLP1R-related traits show evidence of increasing the risk of self-harm behaviours, highlighting the need to further investigate the mental health consequences of using GLP1R agonists for weight control.

 We provide the following code in "code" folder for reference:
 * MR code in `"Mendelian_randomization.R"` which includes F-statistics and Steiger filtering for instruments strength and direction validation.